mysilver/API2CAN/README.md

 # API2CAN
+API2CAN consists of three main parts:
+- A dataset to train machine translation models for translation REST operations to Natural Language Sentences
+- A service to extract resources from an operations
+- A service implementing the resource-based delexicalization
+- A service to translate a REST operation into a canonical utterance API
+This API can be also used for
 ## Datasets
 API2Can offers three datasets: test, train, and validation datasets.
 Each dataset is a list of operations (API methods from various APIs) in which canonical utterance is shown by the "canonical_expr" field: